 Let’s “hangout!”
 I wanna hear about your love story!

-Schedule a virtual discovery meetup!For more options, visit my “Let’s Connect” page.
+For more options, visit my “Let’s Connect” page.

 I started Ata-Girl Photography Co., LLC in 2010.
 I firmly believe that the unique set of circumstances I have faced in life has prepared me to take a personal and genuine interest in my photography clients.
 I enjoy documenting the important milestones and captivating moments in people’s lives.
-I love being a part of people’s journey and consider myself privileged to document their legacies.
+I love being a part of people’s journeys and consider myself privileged to document their legacies.

 The post, The Very First Steps to Planning a Wedding, first appeared on Ata-Girl Photography Co.’s website and blog.
 Please feel free to comment here, or share this post with your friends via Facebook, Twitter or Pinterest.
 Please email me if you have any questions about this article or want to share a neat idea for a future blog post with me.